How to 3D Print? The Beginner’s Guide to 3D Printing

 • Print Bed: The 3D object is created here.
 A few beds are heated to prevent warping, and an appropriate surface enhances adhesion of the material while facilitating extraction.

-• Extruder: There’s a hot end that melts filament and a cold end that pushes it out.
+• Extruder: The extruder features a hot end that melts filament and a cold end that pushes it out.
 The extruder delivers the filament in liquid form to the bed.

 • Mainboard: As the printer’s brain, it controls everything from motion to heat.
-It supervises the coordination of different parts.
+It oversees the coordination of various components.

-• Stepper Motors and Belts: For printing in detail, careful mechanics are essential.
-If belt tension is not adjusted properly, errors could occur.
+• Stepper Motors and Belts: For printing in detail, precise mechanical components are essential.
+If belt tension is not adjusted correctly, errors could occur.

 • Nozzle: The nozzle is where the filament is discharged in liquid form.
 The dimensions of the nozzle impact print quality and speed.